starcitizen-lug/knowledge-base/wiki/Head-Tracking.md

 - FOIP may be a bit finnicky and your camera may not appear in the list in-game, but has been known to work if you toggle it on and off a few times.

 ### Unsupported hardware
 - Tobii does not support Linux.
 Its opentrack support uses the Windows only SDK.
+See [VM Passthrough](#tobii-eye-tracker-5-vm-passthrough) below.
 - TrackIR 5 does not support Opentrack, nor does it work with Linuxtrack under Wine/Proton.
 We recommend Delanclip instead.